NotAhad/Flowlance/README.md

 ## Overview

-Freelancer Dashboard simulates a real-world freelancer management system.
+Flowlance simulates a real-world freelancer management system.
 The application allows users to view and manage:

 - **Projects:** A list of active projects with details and interactive visualizations (using Chart.js).
 - **Clients:** Client data is presented in a responsive data table with action buttons for viewing detailed client profiles.
 - **Finances:** Financial data and analytics for tracking revenue and outstanding payments.
 - **Tasks:** An interactive Kanban board with drag-and-drop functionality for managing project tasks.
+- **Invoices:** View information about client invoices.

 The project leverages: